mfolivas/aws-serverless-nodejs-opentelemetry/README.md

 Reviewing and using open telemetry

+You need to install the layers into the application.
+You can find the way to do it [here](https://github.com/aws-observability/aws-otel-lambda/tree/main/extensions/aoc-extension).
+You need to have the latest Go library.

 To run this you need to do it within Docker since the libraries need to compile in Linux:
 ```
 docker build -t serverless-otel .